anjijava16/WebSessionization/README.md

 1) Sessionize the web log by IP.
 Sessionize = aggregrate all page hits by visitor/IP during a fixed time window.

 Output is uploaded to /outcome1
+Format of output1 is

+(sessionId, ipAddress), (lowestStartTime, maximumEndTime)

 2) Determine the average session time